Vaishnavi5151/M2-Door-Sensor/0-Requirements/README.md

 Feature:

-Its is useful in home security with the help of the project A door contact sensor is a peripheral security sensor that lets an alarm system know whether a door is opened or closed.
+Its is useful in home security with the help of the project A door contact sensor is a peripheral security sensor that lets an lighting system know whether a door is opened or closed.
 When a door is opened, the sensor will activate and let the system know about the situation.
 The system will then respond based on the programming settings for that zone.

 Benefits: